arh-eu/gds/README.md

 client.connect();
 ```

-If the connection was successful (client.connected() returns true, or if we have received a notification), we can send an event message.
+If the connection was successful (`client.connected()` returns `true`, or if we have received a notification), we can send an event message.
 ```java
 MessageIdGenerator messageIdGenerator = new MessageIdGenerator("TEST", "yyMMddhhmmssSSS");
 String eventId = messageIdGenerator.nextId();